 21-O: Killing Winning Hand -- A dealer cannot kill a winning hand that was tabled and was obviously the winning hand.
 Players are encouraged to assist in reading tabled hands if it appears that an error is about to be made.

-21-P: At Your Seat -- A player must be at his seat by the time all players have been dealt complete initial hands in order to have a live hand.
+21-P: At Your Seat -- A player must be at their seat by the time all players have been dealt complete initial hands in order to have a live hand.
 A player must be at his seat to call time.
+The definition of "at their seat" will be defined as within arms reach of your chair.

 21-Q: Action Pending -- A player must remain at the table if he has a live hand.
 If action passes a player who has left the table, his hand is dead.